Marchu-un/MySQL-Library-Project/README.md

 Library management project with a few SQL queries.
 Such as Most Popular Author and Most Malicious Reader

 ## MySQLibrary
-Contains inside the code for the whole database + tables+ data
+Contains inside the code for the whole database+ tables+ data+ queries

 ## data
 Only the data